Australian businesses and companies that trade online can include:

 If there is a problem with your product, view our Refunds, repairs and returns section.

-If your product has not been delivered or was damaged in transit, view our Products missing or damaged in transit page.
+If your product has not been delivered or was damaged in transit, view Products missing or damaged in transit.

 If you are having a dispute with the business, view our Resolve your problem or complaint section.